nikhilsingh1208/invoicegenerator/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Support
-If you encounter any issues or have questions, contact us at support@yourcompany.com or join our Discord server [click here](https://discord.gg/5MjRxuehdS).
+If you encounter any issues or have questions, contact us on our Discord server [click here](https://discord.gg/5MjRxuehdS).